top of page

 PRODUCTS

-ORGANICALLY-FED
+ORGANICALLY-FED CHICKEN

 The broilers arrive at the post office as day-old chicks then spend the first three to four weeks of their life in our brooder.
 Once they're big enough to survive in the field, we crate them up and move them out to their new home on the pasture.
 For many years, we housed our broilers in Polyface-style "pasture pens," but we grew tired of fighting gravity to move them on our hillsides, plugging holes on uneven ground, and suffering significant losses from predators, who would simply dig under or rip their way into the pens.
 Out of exhaustion, we accidentally invented our "Nomad" system, which is a simple, completely portable set up involving electrified net fences and a fleet of hay wagons topped with corrugated roofing metal for shade.